New isomeric transition in $^{36}$Mg: Bridging the N=20 and N=28 islands of inversion: Abstract

 \section{Abstract}

-We observed a new isomeric gamma transition at 168 keV in $^{36}$Mg, with a half-life of T$_{1/2}$=[130-500]$(\pm40)(^{+800}_{-20})_{sys}$ ns.
+We observed a new isomeric gamma transition at 168 keV in $^{36}$Mg, with a half-life of $T_{1/2}=90(^{+410}_{-50})$ ns.
 We propose that the observed transition de-excites a new 0$^+$ isomeric state at 833 keV and populates the previously known first 2$^+$ state.
 The existence of this isomer is consistent with the predictions of the large-scale shell model calculations of $^{36}$Mg using the { \sl sdpf-u-mix} interaction.
 The observed excitation energy of the second 0$^+$ state is caused by the small energy separation between two prolate-deformed configurations where the intruder configuration corresponds to two neutron excitations from the {\it sd} to the {\it pf} shell.
-Within this interpretation, $^{36}$Mg becomes the crossing point between nuclei in which ground state deformed/superdeformed configurations are caused by the dominance of N=20 intruders ($^{32,34}$Mg) and nuclei where deformed configurations are associated with N=28 intruders ($^{38}$Mg and beyond).
-We found the lack of three-body monopole corrections in other effective interactions results in a predominance of N=20 intruder configurations past $^{38}$Mg incompatible with our observation.
-We conclude that $^{36}$Mg bridges the N=20 and N=28 islands of inversion, forming the so-called Big Island of Deformation.
+Within this interpretation, $^{36}$Mg becomes the crossing point between nuclei in which ground state deformed/superdeformed configurations are caused by the dominance of {\it N}=20 intruders ($^{32,34}$Mg) and nuclei where deformed configurations are associated with the breaking of the {\it N}=28 closure and a large occupancy of the $1p_{3/ 2}$ neutron orbit ($^{38}$Mg and beyond).
+We found the lack of three-body monopole corrections in other effective interactions results in a predominance of {\it N}=20 intruder configurations past $^{38}$Mg incompatible with our observation.
+We conclude that $^{36}$Mg bridges the {\it N}=20 and {\it N}=28 islands of inversion, forming the so-called Big Island of Deformation.